ElizabethNW/PowerCamp_MS1/README.md

 - as a new user I want to:
     - navigate easily through the page,
-    - learn more about the Youth Camps,
+    - learn more about the available Camps,
-    - find information about The Power of Self Ministries,
     - check upcoming events/camps,
-    - check sign-up process,
-    - check the photos from the Camp to find out what's the "vibe" in there,
+    - check the photos to find out what's the "vibe" in there,
     - book myself/family to participate in camps
-    - find out who the Camp Leads are,
-    - learn more from sample video,
     - contact Camp Organisers,
-    - check address, get directions to Office,
     - follow Group on social media,

     <br>

 - as a returning user I want to:
     -   navigate easily through the page,
-    -   check events schedule,
-    -   check opening times,
-    -   book camps,
-    -   watch previous videos sample,
-    -   contact Camp organisers,
+    -   contact camp organisers
     -   get directions to Office
     -   see the pictures from Camp sessions.